Themba Godi

 Nelson Themba Godi (born 10 August 1966) is a South African politician and a former member of the National Assembly.
 As deputy parliamentary leader of the Pan-Africanist Congress of Azania, he was suspended by PAC's president, Motsoko Pheko, in September 2006.
-He the former chairperson of Parliament's key public accounts (Scopa) committee.
+He is the former chairperson of Parliament's key public accounts (Scopa) committee.
 He was born in Matsavana.

 Godi continued to serve as deputy leader of the PAC until the floor-crossing period of 2007, when he left the party with the PAC seat and formed the African Peoples' Convention on 4 September 2007.
 He was joined by Mofihli Dikotsi, the PAC's Chief Whip in parliament, and two MPLs: Eastern Cape MPL Zingisa Mkabile and Gauteng MPL Malesela Ledwaba.
 Godi was the first MP to cross the floor during the window period.